In Tennessee

 WHAT’S NEXT

-Tennessee is in great shape after Roe v.
+Tennessee is in great shape now that Roe v.
 Wade is overturned.
-Our state’s top priority will be to ensure that our trigger law (a law that bans abortions in the state once Roe is overturned) goes into effect.
-But we won’t stop there.
+Our state’s top priority is to protect our trigger law.
+But we aren’t stopping there.
 We will work to advance constitutional arguments and litigation so that Tennessee leads the way in ensuring a right to life for all persons is recognized in the U.S. Constitution.

 MORE ABOUT YOUR STATE’S ABORTION LAWS